-If your students are new to electronics education, the Makey Makey board is a fun and extremely accessible tool for all ages.
+If your students are new to electronics and maker education, the Makey Makey board is a fun and extremely accessible tool for all ages.
 Its plug-and-play capability makes it a great gateway to physical computing.

 Invented by two MIT students with a passion for hacking keyboards and playing musical fruit, Makey Makey is often seen as the ultimate banana piano.
 However, this little board can do so much more than that!